Kerch Polytechnic College massacre: Perpetrator

-The attack was perpetrated by a fourth-year student of the college, Vladislav Igorevich Roslyakov (Владисла́в И́горевич Росляко́в; 2 May 2000 — 17 October 2018).
+The attack was perpetrated by a fourth-year student of the college, Vladislav Igorevich Roslyakov (Владисла́в И́горевич Росляко́в; 2 May 2000 – 17 October 2018).
 He was 18 years old at the time of the massacre.

 When Roslyakov was around ten years old, his parents broke up when his father sustained a severe head injury, after which he became disabled, started drinking alcohol, and abused Roslyakov, his mother, and other relatives.
 Roslyakov studied at a local school with no interest and poor grades.
 He had few friends, and his hobbies included weapons and video games.
 In 2015 he went to college to become an electrician.
 In college, he developed an interest in explosives and weapons and started to take a knife bayonet to class.
 One day he discharged pepper spray in a class and failed to explain his actions.
 His mother, a Jehovah's Witness, limited his social activity, searched his pockets, and refused to allow him to go to the cinema or use a computer, only allowing the latter when he turned 16.

 In the days leading up to the attack, Roslyakov stated that he did not believe in the afterlife.
 On the eve of the attack, according to neighbours, Roslyakov burned a Bible in which he had highlighted verses, along with his mobile phone and other books.

 A friend has claimed that Roslyakov "hated the polytechnic very much" and had vowed revenge on his teachers.
 There were also reports that he may have been bullied.
-In the days before the attack, he discussed ignorance by others, the lack of purpose in his life, mass shootings, and suicide on social media.
-Roslyakov was in a number of online communities dedicated to serial and mass killers.
+On social media in the days before the attack, he discussed ignorance by others, the lack of purpose in his life, mass shootings, and suicide.
+Since approximately 2016, Roslyakov was in a number of online communities dedicated to serial and mass killers.

-Surveillance footage of the incident shows Roslyakov wearing black trousers and a white T-shirt emblazoned with the Russian word "НЕНАВИСТЬ" ("HATRED") as he carries an eight-shot (7+1) 12-gauge Hatsan Escort Aimguard pump-action shotgun with a pistol grip.
+Surveillance footage of the incident shows Roslyakov wearing black trousers and a white T-shirt emblazoned with the Russian word "НЕНАВИСТЬ" (lit.
+'HATRED') as he carries an eight-shot (7+1) 12-gauge Hatsan Escort Aimguard pump-action shotgun with a pistol grip.
 His clothing resembled that of Eric Harris, one of the perpetrators of the 1999 Columbine High School massacre, leading to speculation that the massacre was a copycat crime.
 According to some Russian tabloids, he had been a member of various Dylan Klebold and Eric Harris fan clubs on social networks and had informed friends of his belief that "it would be good to have a massacre", specifically referencing the Columbine High School massacre as an example.
 Furthermore, he had mentioned his belief in the two perpetrators being "awesome".
-Like perpetrator Eric Harris, Roslyakov committed suicide in the library of the college by shooting himself with his shotgun.
+Like perpetrator Eric Harris, Roslyakov committed suicide near the bookshelf in the library of the college by shooting himself in the mouth with his shotgun.